au-nlp/project-milestone-p2-group20/README.md

 Beyond length reduction, an important goal of the summarization component is linguistic simplification.
 To assess this, multiple readability measures are applied to the generated summaries, including Flesch Reading Ease and Flesch–Kincaid Grade Level.
 These metrics are used to quantify improvements in accessibility compared to the original clinical trial text.

 In addition to standard readability formulas, a simple-English–oriented analysis is conducted by estimating jargon density.
 This analysis helps identify whether the summarization model successfully reduces the proportion of complex or specialized terms, or whether additional support is needed to help users understand the remaining technical language.

-The findings from this step motivate the introduction of an explicit glossary component.
+The problem with the simplification step, was that we didn't even have any gold target to use, so we had to find the solution in something else.
+After a long research and documentation, we found the dataset GEM/cochrane-simplification https://huggingface.co/datasets/GEM/cochrane-simplification which could be a solution to our exact problem.
+It contains medical text before and after simplification "Cochrane is an English dataset for paragraph-level simplification of medical texts".

+So our goal was to train a Seq2Seq model on this new dataset, which was containing exactly what we wanted: medical text before and after simplification, and then to use this model on our summarization of the clinical trial.
+In order to do this we picked a "t5-base" pretrained Seq2Seq model and tried to fine-tune it on the GEM/cochrane-simplification dataset.
+We even performed a learning rate finder experiment to find out the best learning rate for our specific task.

+After this training, we applied the model to the "brief_summary" from our dataset.
+Reading both the brief_summary and simplified version, one can see in the code that the model is just copying parts of the brief_summary, without having real understanding of the context or how it should be modified in a patient-friendly manner.
+Even looking at our defined metrics for readability, one can see almost no different between the original brief summary and the generated "simplified" one.

+From all the experiments we have done, with different learning rates, different batch sizes, different model, this is "the best" outcome we managed to output during this trial.
+We argue that the problem lies in the dataset that the model is fine-tuned on, which was also the best we could find for this specific task.

 ---